 You may also be able to negotiate a FAK, which stands for ‘Freight All Kinds.’
 This is an agreement between a carrier and a shipper that enables multiple items of different classes to be shipped and billed at the same freight class.
 Getting a rate for each class can be time-consuming and complicated for both parties, so when shipping items of multiple classes, this can simplify the process for the carrier while offering you cost savings.

 Beyond these options, carriers typically have the upper hand in negotiations since they already know precisely what their costs are and what other shippers are paying for similar shipments, but with access to the right data and analytics tools, you can gain an advantage.
-Consider investing in technology that can provide you true market cost data and insight to bring your LTL freight shipping negotiations to the next level.
+Consider investing in transportation management software that can provide you true market cost data and insight to analyze rates and bring your LTL freight shipping negotiations to the next level.

 Provide accurate information